pyta-uoft/pyta/docs/checkers/index.md

 ### Unnecessary negation (C0117)

-This error occurs when a boolean expression contains an unnecessary negation.
+This error occurs when a boolean expression contains an nnecessary negation.
 If we are getting this error, the expression can be simplified to not use a negation.

 ```{literalinclude} /../examples/pylint/c0117_unnecessary_negation.py